-- 1) The child/youth has a behavioral health diagnosis that demonstrates symptoms consistent or corresponding with the DSM OR the child/youth is at risk of development of a behavioral health diagnosis; AND - 2) The child/youth is expected to achieve skill restoration in one of the following areas: - a. participation in community activities and/or positive peer support networks - b. personal relationships; - c. personal safety and/or self-regulation - d. independence/productivity; - e. daily living skills - f. symptom management - g. coping strategies and effective functioning in the home, school, social or work environment; AND - The child/youth is likely to benefit from and respond to the service to prevent the onset or the worsening of symptoms, AND - The services are recommended by the following Licensed Practitioners of the Healing Arts operating within the scope of their practice under State License: Licensed Master Social Worker, Licensed Clinical Social Worker, Licensed Mental Health Counselor, Licensed Creative Arts Therapist, Licensed Marriage and Family Therapist, Licensed Psychoanalyst, Licensed Psychologist, Physicians Assistant, Psychiatrist, Physician, Registered Professional Nurse OR Nurse Practitioner

-NEW YORK Department Office of STATE of Health Mental He
+- The child/youth has a behavioral health diagnosis that demonstrates symptoms consistent or corresponding with the DSM OR the child/youth is at risk of development of a behavioral health diagnosis; AND 1) - The child/youth is expected to achieve skill restoration in one of the following areas: 2) - participation in community activities and/or positive peer support networks a. - b. personal relationships; - personal safety and/or self-regulation C. - d. independence/productivity; - daily living skills e. - f. symptom management - coping strategies and effective functioning in the home, school, social or work g environment; AND - 3) The child/youth is likely to benefit from and respond to the service to prevent the onset or the worsening of symptoms, AND - The services are recommended by the following Licensed Practitioners of the Healing Arts operating within the scope of their practice under State License: Licensed Master Social Worker, Licensed Clinical Social Worker, Licensed Mental Health Counselor, Licensed Creative Arts Therapist, Licensed Marriage and Family Therapist, Licensed Psychoanalyst, Licensed Psychologist, Physicians Assistant, Psychiatrist, Physician, Registered Professional Nurse OR Nurse Practitioner 4) NEW YORK STATE of Health Mental He Office of Alcoholism and Office of Children Office for People With